 So, i just shipped two Amazon parcels from the US, using vPost and ezbuy respectively.
 I’ve been shipping parcels from the US using ezbuy exclusively for years, but was forced to look for an alternative recently.

-You might be wondering, why would i need to ship Amazon parcels through a third party forwarder if there is Amazon Prime in Singapore that offers free shipping.
-The reason is, prices found on Amazon Prime are much higher than that on the Amazon US website.
+You might be wondering, why would i need to ship Amazon parcels through a third party forwarder if there is Amazon Prime Now in Singapore that offers free shipping.
+The reason is, prices found on Amazon Prime Now, for some products, are much higher than that on the Amazon US website.
 Either that, or the product is not available.
-There are categories of goods that you will not find on Amazon Prime, such as Coffee Beans and other imported food.
+There are categories of goods that you will not find on Amazon Prime Now, such as Coffee Beans and other imported food.

 So, how did vPost fare against ezbuy?
 Poorly, mostly.
 Here’s why: